-Take a video tour of Marvin led by Senior Pastor Doug Baker.
+Take a video tour of Marvin led by Lead Pastor Doug Baker.

 Where do I park?

 On Sundays, parking is available in a lot across from the church on Erwin Street, in the lot adjacent to the church on Elm Street, and in a lot across Elm Street.
 Parking is also available on the street (meters are not enforced on weekends).

 During the week, parking is available in the lot adjacent to the church on Elm Street and across Elm Street.

 Want to talk to someone before you visit to get help and ideas?
 Contact Regina Childress, our director of connections.
 She can answer your questions and will even make arrangements for a friendly face to meet you on Sunday morning!